 The Saddleback College Planning and Decision-Making Manual documents the College's governance and decision-making processes (4.A.06-02).
 The processes and procedures outlined in the manual are developed by the Planning and Institutional Effectiveness Committee (PIE) and approved by Consultation Council (CC), both of which are bodies with representation from all constituent groups on campus.
 PIE annually reviews the manual and recommends updates to CC as needed.
 The manual, which is available for employees on the PIE SharePoint site, includes information on all the governance councils and committees at the College.
 All councils and committees have designated SharePoint sites maintained by the council or committee chair in order to keep members of the institution updated on decision-making taking place in these bodies.
-The SharePoint site includes the committee's one-sheet (which documents the purpose, meeting times, and membership of the committee, along with other important information), meeting agendas, meeting minutes, and other pertinent documents (4.A.06-03).
+The SharePoint site includes the committee, along with other important information), meeting agendas, meeting minutes, and other pertinent documents (4.A.06-03).